Pungyeon/clean-go-article/proposal.md

 }
 ```

 As we can imagine, this function will perform a predetermined operation on the data contained in the `Datastore` struct.
 However, we can also imagine, that at some point we would want to add more operations.
 Over a longer period of time, this might end up being quite a lot of different operations, making  our `Do` method bloated and possibly even hard to maintain.
 It might also be an issue for people wanting to use our `Datastore` object, who don't have access to edit our package code.
-Keeping in mind, that there are no way of extending structure methods as there is in most OOP languages, this could also become an issue for developers wanting to use our package.
+Keeping in mind, that there is no way of extending structure methods as there is in most OOP languages.
+This could also become an issue for developers wanting to use our package.

 So instead, let's try a different approach, using closures instead: